mariannemn/contacts-project/README.md

 ## Features developed:

-  - CRUD Contact (display all contacts, add a new contact, edit and remove a contact)
+  - CRUD Contact (display all contacts, display a contact's details, add a new contact, edit and remove a contact)
   - Feature to search and display a contact by keywords (firstname or name)

   - CRUD User (sign up, sign in)